-April is Child Abuse Prevention Month and serves as a reminder that churches need to be aware of how children are being protected at church from sexual, mental, and physical abuse.
-To help in this effort, we're releasing the new eBook Church Board Guide to a Child Sexual Abuse Prevention Policy and also publishing a series of posts from a recent interview with a group of leading experts on preventing sexual abuse at church.
+Churches need to be aware of how children are being protected at church from sexual, mental, and physical abuse.
+To help in this effort, we've interviewed a group of leading experts on preventing sexual abuse at church.
 This is the second in the series.
 Other posts cover how to respond to reports of child abuse, the state of abuse prevention in the church, and common church leader blind spots.

 Roundtable participants: Brian McAuliffe, CFO at Willow Creek Community Church in Illinois; Boz Tchividjian, law professor at Liberty University and executive director of GRACE; Peter Persuitti, managing director of Religious & Nonprofit Practice at Arthur J. Gallagher; and Frank Sommerville, lawyer and a shareholder in the law firm of Weycer, Kaplan, Pulaski & Zuber, P.C.Freelance Editor Ashley Emmert conducted this interview, with assistance from Assistant Editor Samuel Ogles.